 Tour the Reactor Facility

 Tours of the PULSTAR Reactor Facility are available to academic groups internal and external to NC State University, and to prospective facility users.
 Tours are by appointment only and must be scheduled at least two weeks in advance of the tour date.
 Photo ID’s are required to be presented for every person attending the tour.
 No cell phones, cameras, bags (e.g., backpacks, purses, etc.), or weapons are allowed in the reactor facility.
-Contact the Manager of Engineering and Operations for more information or to schedule a tour.
+Contact the Tour Coordinator for more information or to schedule a tour.